-Are you looking to simply decorate a space, or are you looking for options that allow for privacy, light control, and even protection from the hot summer heat?
+Are you looking to simply decorate a space or for options that allow for privacy, light control, and even protection from the hot summer heat?

 If you’re feeling overwhelmed, remember that design aesthetics are just as important as function.
-You’ll be seeing your new shutters or blinds every day, so factor this alongside your window size, budget, and objective.
+You’ll see your new window coverings every day, so factor this alongside your size, budget, and objective.

 We’re going to take a super close look at both types in a head-to-head showdown: plantation shutters vs blinds.
 In the end, you’ll be able to choose the best option for your home.